kstenerud/concise-text-encoding/cte-specification.md

 ### Floating Point

 A floating point number is composed of a whole part and a fractional part, separated by a dot `.`, with an optional exponential portion.
 Negative values are prefixed with a dash `-`.
-If no exponential portion is present, the floating point value is assumed to be in base-10.

     1.0
     -98.413

-#### Base-10 Exponential Notation
+#### Base-10 Notation

-The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the base-10 exponent.
+The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent.
+The exponent's sign character may be omitted if it's positive.
+The exponent portion is a base-10 number representing the power-of-10 to multiply the significand by.
 Values must be normalized (only one digit to the left of the decimal point).

 * `6.411e+9` = 6411000000
+* `6.411e9` = 6411000000
 * `6.411e-9` = 0.000000006411

 There is no maximum number of significant digits or exponent digits, but care must be taken to ensure that the receiving end will be able to store the value.
 64-bit ieee754 floating point values, for example, can store up to 16 significant digits.

-#### Base-16 Exponential Notation
+#### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
-The exponential portion itself is a base-10 number representing the power-of-2 to multiply the significand by.
+The exponential portion is a base-10 number representing the power-of-2 to multiply the significand by.
+The exponent's sign character may be omitted if it's positive.
 Values should be normalized unless the source ieee754 value being represented is subnormal.

-* `a.3fb8p42` = a.3fb8 x 2 ^ 42
+* `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
+* `0x1.0p0` = 1

 Base-16 notation should only be used to support legacy systems that can't handle decimal rounded values.
 Decimal floating point values tend to be smaller, and also avoid the false precision of binary floating point values.
 [More info](https://github.com/kstenerud/compact-float/blob/master/compact-float-specification.md#how-much-precision-do-you-need)